Edirom/Edirom-Online/README.md

 #### Fast-lane installation

-To start the Edirom-Online with the EditionExample, create and navigate to a new directory on your computer, and enter this in the command line:
+To start the Edirom-Online with the EditionExample, create and navigate to a new directory on your computer, and enter the following in the command line.
+After a while the Edirom will be available at http://localhost:8089
 ```bash
 git clone https://github.com/Edirom/Edirom-Online.git . && docker compose up
 ```